skerkour/kerkour.com/content/blog/bloom-a-free-and-open-source-google.md

 <a href="https://www.echosciences-grenoble.fr/articles/la-controverse-en-matiere-de-publication-des-articles-scientifiques" target="_blank" rel="noopener">The world of scientific publishing is rotten.</a>

-There is nothing more to say: everyone agrees on the interest for the common good to publish publicly and free the results of researchers funded by both the public and private sectors (<a href="https://www.service-public.fr/professionnels-entreprises/vosdroits/F23533" target="_blank" rel="noopener">the latter being anyway financed by our taxes</a>...).
+There is nothing more to say: everyone agrees on the interest for the common good to publish publicly and freely the results of researchers funded by both the public and private sectors (<a href="https://www.service-public.fr/professionnels-entreprises/vosdroits/F23533" target="_blank" rel="noopener">the latter being anyway financed by our taxes</a>...).

 I recommend <a href="http://ia601805.us.archive.org/17/items/9780262517638OpenAccess/9780262517638_Open_Access.pdf" target="_blank" rel="noopener">Peter Suber's book *Open Acces*</a> to deepen the subject.